imazen/keyhub/spec/schema.md

 ### Apps

-* pk guid id
+* pk id (guid)
-* str display_name
+* str1k display_name

 ### AppKeys

 App keys can be created and deleted, but not edited.
 Simple.
 Their guid ID serves as their identifier.

-* pk guid id
+* pk id (guid)
 * fk app_id

 ### AppLicenses

 The interface must prevent an application from deleting its last license, as it would become orphaned.
-Applications can have multiple licenses.
+Applications can have multiple licenses, and licenses can be used on multiple applications.

 * fk license_id
 * fk app_id